refeed/tirith-workshop/README.md

 cost from the JSON output without writing a single code.
 More details are available in the appendix section.

-Let\'s use the infracost provider to make sure that aws S3 usages per month doesn\'t exceed 30 USD.
+Let's use the infracost provider to make sure that the usage per month of a Terraform code base does not exceed 30 USD.

 Here is the policy for doing that:
 ```json